jminnier/nhanes_cvd/report_annotated.md

 MCQ\_H survey
 -------------

 This survey has history of cardiovascular disease data.
-We create a composite CVD variable, break it up into heart failure (HF) categories in `cvd_hf`, and further restrict to CVD cases without heart failure in the variable `cvd_noh`.
+We create a composite CVD variable, break it up into heart failure (HF) categories in `cvd_hf`, and further restrict to CVD cases without heart failure in the variable `cvd_nohf`.

 ``` r
 # https://wwwn.cdc.gov/Nchs/Nhanes/2013-2014/MCQ_H.htm